tmaybe/dev.socrata.com/docs/row-identifiers.md

 ## Retrieving Rows By Their Identifiers

 To use a row identifier to look up a row, simply append it to the resource endpoint for that dataset.
-For example, to look up row `1` from the Visitor Records dataset using its row identifier:
+For example, to look up row `1` from the [White House Visitor Records](https://open.whitehouse.gov/dataset/White-House-Visitor-Records-Requests/p86s-ychb) dataset using its row identifier:

-{% include tryit.html domain='explore.data.gov' path='/resource/644b-gaut/1.json' %}
+{% include tryit.html domain='open.whitehouse.gov' path='/resource/p86s-ychb/1.json' %}

 In contrast, the [USGS Earthquakes](https://soda.demo.socrata.com/dataset/USGS-Earthquake-Reports/4tka-6guv) dataset is configured to use a publisher-specified identifier.
 To look up the earthquake with the ID `00388609`: